jasonbisson/terraform-google-workforce-identity-federation/README.md

 7. Replace idp_metadata_xml Terraform variable
 ```
-Convert metadata.xml file into a single string with forward \ before each ".
+Convert metadata.xml file into a single string and forward slashes '\' before each qoute '"'.
 The placeholder idp_metadata_xml variable is shows exactly what the format needs to be.
 Update the variable idp_metadata_xml in terraform.tfvars
 Redeploy to update the variable